-According to the National Institute on Drug Abuse, only 11% of people who need substance use treatment actually receive professional care.
-In addition to that, fatal overdoses in the United States have almost tripled since 1999.
-With such alarming substance use disorder statistics, it’s no wonder that families, friends, and legislators are looking to involuntary treatment as a possible solution to slow the crisis.
+Did you know that only 11% of people who need substance use disorder (SUD) treatment receive professional care?
+In addition, fatal overdoses in the United States have almost tripled since 1999.
+With such alarming SUD statistics, it’s no wonder that families, friends, and legislators are looking to involuntary treatment as a possible solution to slow the crisis.

 In response to this outcry, the advocacy group National Alliance for Model State Drug Laws (NAMSDL) helped pass laws in 37 of 50 states, as well as the District of Columbia, making it legal for parents and friends to involuntary commit a loved one into alcohol or drug rehab treatment facilities.

-While this legislation might feel like a sigh of relief for many parents, there are specific requirements they must meet before taking this kind of action.
+While this legislation might feel like a relief for many parents, there are specific requirements they must meet before taking this action.
 They are:

 - First, parents or friends must prove that their loved one is, in fact, addicted to drugs or alcohol.
-Generally, this also includes evidence that the loved one has threatened, attempted, or inflicted actual harm on themselves or others, or proof that they will harm others.
-Courts often accept proof that the person is so debilitated by drugs that they can’t provide for their own basic needs.
+Generally, this also includes evidence that the loved one has threatened, attempted, or inflicted actual harm on themselves or others or proof that they will harm others.
+Courts often accept proof that drugs debilitate the person and that they can’t provide for their basic needs.

 - After this proof is received, the court schedules a hearing.
 As a result of due process, individuals that are in the process of being committed against their will do have the right to attorney representation.
-If they don’t have an attorney, the court or a third-party agency can appoint legal representation on their behalf.
+The court or a third-party agency can appoint legal representation if they don’t have an attorney.

-After the judge grants approval, parents, family members, and friends are then allowed to proceed with involuntary commitment.
+After the judge grants approval, parents, family members, and friends can proceed with involuntary commitment.

 Does Forcing Rehab Work?